 Benefits of After-Tax 401(k) Contributions

 Keep in mind, however, that these limits apply to pre-tax employee contributions.
-The 2019 total contribution limit from all sources rises to $56,000 or $62,000 for participants ages 50 or older.
+The 2019 total contribution limit from all sources rises to $56,000 or $62,000 for participants ages 50 or older ($57,000 or $63,500 for 2020).
 The IRS made this rule because some companies provide contribution matches toward their employees’ 401(k) plans.
 Some also allow workers to make after-tax contributions.